Defy the Night

 I don’t recall any.
 Maybe mild profanity?
 If so it’s pretty infrequently.

 Kissing between girl and boy.
-In one scene, the kissing gets pretty heated.
+In one scene, the characters kiss pretty intensely.

 Lots of brief violence.
 Assassination attempts or successes.
 References to torture.
 Descriptions of executions.
 Descriptions of battle or a group beating up one person.
 Explosions.
 Most of these things are brief, but there are a lot of them.